Manchukuo: Film

 The Photographic Division, part of the public relations section of the South Manchurian Railway was created in 1928 to produce short documentary films about Manchuria to Japanese audiences.
 In 1937, the Manchukuo Film Association was established by the government and the South Manchurian Railway in a studio in Jilin province.
 It was founded by Masahiko Amakasu, who also helped the career of Yoshiko Ōtaka, also known as Ri Koran.
 He also tried to ensure that Manchukuo would have its own industry and would be catering mainly to Manchurian audiences.
 The films for the most part usually promote pro-Manchukuo and pro-Japanese views.
-General Amakasu shot various "documentaries" showing carefully choreographed scenes worthy of Hollywood of Emperor Puyi in his capital of Hsinking (modern Changchun) being cheered by thousands of subjects and reviewing his troops marching in parades that were intended to help legitimize Manchukuo's independence.
+General Amakasu shot various "documentaries" showing carefully choreographed scenes worthy of Hollywood of Emperor Puyi in his capital of Xinjing (modern Changchun) being cheered by thousands of subjects and reviewing his troops marching in parades that were intended to help legitimize Manchukuo's independence.
 After World War II, the archives and the equipment of the association were used by the Changchun Film Studio of the People's Republic of China.

 Dress

 The Changshan and the Qipao, both derived from traditional Manchu dress, were considered national dresses in Manchukuo.

 In a meeting with the Concordia Association, the organizers devised what was termed Concordia Costume, or the kyōwafuku, in 1936.
 Even Japanese such as Masahiko Amakasu and Kanji Ishiwara adopted it.
 It was gray and a civilianized version of the Imperial Japanese Army uniform.
 It was similar to the National Clothes (kokumin-fuku) worn by Japanese civilians in World War II as well as the Zhongshan suit.
-A pin of either a Manchukuo flag or a five-pointed, five colored star with the Manchukuo national colors were worn on the collars.
-Court dress resembled those of Meiji-era Japan at that time.
+A pin of either a Manchukuo flag or a five-pointed, five-colored star with the Manchukuo national colors were worn on the collars.

 Sport

-The Manchukuo National Physical Education Association was established in 1932 to promote sports.

-Manchukuo also had a national football team, and football was considered the country's de facto national sport; the Football Association of Manchukuo was formed around it.
+Manchukuo had a national football team, and football was considered the country's de facto national sport; the Football Association of Manchukuo was formed around it.

 Manchukuo hosted and participated in baseball matches with Japanese teams.
 Some of the games of the Intercity baseball tournament were held in the country, and played with local teams.

 Manchukuo was to compete in the 1932 Summer Olympics, but one of the athletes who intended to represent Manchukuo, Liu Changchun, refused to join the team and instead joined as the first Chinese representative in the Olympics.
 There were attempts by Japanese authorities to let Manchukuo join the 1936 games, but the Olympic Committee persisted in the policy of not allowing an unrecognized state to join the Olympics.
 Manchukuo had a chance to participate in the planned 1940 Helsinki Olympics, but the onset of World War II prevented the games from taking place.
 Manchukuo instead sent athletes to compete at the 1940 East Asian Games in Tokyo organised by the Japanese Empire, as a replacement for the cancelled 1940 Summer Olympics.